plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 It's not only the news from European data protection authorities that were great for us.
 Google tried to help push alternative solutions to Google Analytics as well.

-Google announced they will kill Universal Analytics and that there's no way to import historical stats to their new GA4 version.
+They announced that they will kill Universal Analytics and that there's no way to import historical stats to their new GA4 version.
 We've experienced an immediate increase in interest in Plausible following this news.
 March was our best month yet, with $8,247 in net MRR growth.

 Read more: [Google Analytics will stop tracking stats on July 1st, 2023 (and there's no import to GA4)](https://plausible.io/blog/universal-google-analytics-is-dead).

 ### April: Import from Google Analytics ($76,312 MRR)

-We have tried our best to seize the opportunities that presented themselves to us.
+We have tried our best to seize these opportunities that presented themselves to us.
 We worked hard to be the well-positioned alternative to Google Analytics both from the privacy and Universal Analytics/GA4 perspectives.

-We introduced [an import tool that allows you to bring your old Google Analytics stats](https://plausible.io/docs/google-analytics-import) into Plausible.
-Google may not want you to import your old stats into their new product, but we're happy to facilitate this.
+We introduced [an import tool that allows people to bring their old Google Analytics stats](https://plausible.io/docs/google-analytics-import) into Plausible.
+Google may not want you to import your old stats into their new product, but we're happy to help facilitate this.

 We also have a realtime dashboard and a landing page report which many Google Analytics users are unhappy about with their Google Analytics experience.
-This has helped position us as an excellent alternative to an increasing number of sites unhappy with Google's approach.
+This has helped make Plausible an excellent alternative to an increasing number of sites unhappy with Google's approach.

 ### May ($81,823 MRR)